 Martínez is a finalist for the James Beard Award, Best Chef Mid-Atlantic, and one of 10 finalists for the Basque Culinary World Prize, which recognizes chefs who improve society through gastronomy.

 In late 2019, the restaurant stops using pork and becomes entirely halal.
-(Miller and Martínez were licensed to work in the kill floor of the halal slaughterhouse where they purchase their lamb earlier that year, so they could collect and clean the organs to make pancita.)
 “It was impactful because we want these people to come to our restaurant, too, and we want the owners of the slaughterhouse to come into the restaurant,” she tells food writer Adam Erace.
 “I’ve been cooking pork all my life,” she says.
 “It took seven years to change my heart.”

 2020-2021: Opening the People’s Kitchen, for the people who most need it

-Just a few weeks before the WHO declared Covid a pandemic, Martínez opens her new restaurant, Casa Mexico, just down from South Philly Barbacoa.
+Just a few weeks before the WHO declared Covid a pandemic, Martínez opens the restaurant Casa Mexico, near South Philly Barbacoa.
 In the early days, they serve lunch and dinner (an expansive menu including dishes like hibiscus- and pumpkin-stuffed poblanos with chipotle sauce).

-As the pandemic hits Philly, Martínez and Miller secure a grant from the World Central Kitchen and in collaboration with 215PA, to turn what was previously El Compadre into the People’s Kitchen, and serve 215 free meals each day.
-The meals are prepared by a rotating cast of chefs and students of the Careers Through Culinary Arts Program (C-CAP) and distributed with the help of partner organizations like Puentes de Salud, The Pennsylvania Domestic Workers Alliance and SEAMAAC.
+As the pandemic hits Philly, Martínez and Miller secure a grant from the World Central Kitchen and in collaboration with 215PA, to turn what was previously El Compadre into the People’s Kitchen, and serve 215 free meals each day, prepared by rotating cast of chefs and students of the Careers Through Culinary Arts Program (C-CAP).
+Partner organizations including Puentes de Salud, the PA Domestic Workers Alliance and SEAMAAC distribute the food.

-Over the next couple years, Miller starts to offload his responsibilities at the restaurants to oversee the People’s Kitchen and Masa Cooperativa.
-Martínez takes over full reign of the restaurants.
+Over the next couple years, Martínez takes full reign of the restaurants.

 2022: The highest recognition in her field